ParthPant/Python_Automation/readme.txt

-this code was writen by Parth Pant
+this code was written by the greatest Parth Pant